tessercat/daoistic-web/blog/entries/ants-part-1.md

 when the accused are wronged
-and refuse to take responsibility, that’s when the master has to work even harder and his ministers get even more venal.
+and refuse to take responsibility, that’s when the master has to work even harder and ministers get even more venal.

 So those who would guide
 the great craftsman’s blade